itsbrandonlim/macMan/README.md

 # macMan
-My first Xcode project, in this project me and my teammates attempted to create a game similiar to pacman using SpriteKit.
+My first swift, macOS project, in this project me and my teammates attempted to create a game similiar to pacman using SpriteKit.